 Avoiding big expenses and unnecessary upgrades, like fancy cars and large homes, is key for gaining the freedom to choose your field of work, or even fully retire early.
 But sometimes big expenses are hard to avoid.
 One of our big expenses is travel.
 We enjoy travel a lot, and look forward to getting out of the cold just once during mid-winter.

-The first bit of advice I can offer up is to keep a detailed spreadsheet to manage both your credit card bonus programs, as well as your frequent flier mile programs.
-The most optimal use of credit card points is to transfer them to air miles programs, maximizing their value.
+The first bit of advice I can offer up is to keep a detailed spreadsheet.
+This will help you to manage both your credit card bonus programs, and frequent flier mile programs in the same space.
 Here is a snapshot of the credit card / frequent flier log that I maintain to keep track of my minimum spend, annual fees, and points:

-The points help us keep our travel costs low, and that’s fine by us.
-If you get super-sophisticated with credit card bonus points, like Hilary at travelsort.com, you could certainly travel in style all over the world.
-She and her husband combine to accumulate over 1,000,000 points per year!
+Points help us keep our travel costs low, and that’s fine by us.
+If you get super-sophisticated with credit card bonus points, you could certainly travel in style all over the world.
+Hilary at travelsort combines points with her husband to accumulate over 1,000,000 points per year!
 If I can accrue a quarter of that, I’m a happy camper.